Fried Green Heirloom Tomatoes

 Prepare the buttermilk ranch dressing–click this link to see the recipe.
 Place in the refrigerator to allow flavors to mingle.

-Slice the tomatoes into 1/2 inch thick slices.
-Lightly season both sides with sea salt and freshly cracked pepper, to taste.
+Slice the tomatoes into ½-inch thick slices.
+Lightly season both sides with sea salt and freshly cracked pepper to taste.

-In a separate shallow bowl add the remaining flour, cornmeal, garlic powder, paprika, and cayenne pepper.
-Season with some sea salt and freshly cracked pepper, to taste; mix well.
+In a separate shallow bowl, add the remaining flour, cornmeal, garlic powder, paprika, and cayenne pepper.
+Season with some sea salt and freshly cracked pepper to taste; mix well.

 Heat enough oil to cover the bottom of a large skillet over medium-high heat until hot.

-Using a fork, gently place the coated tomato slices in the HOT oil and cook for 1-2 minutes, or until golden brown.
+Fry the tomatoes by using a fork, gently place the coated tomato slices in the HOT oil, and cook for 1-2 minutes, or until golden brown.
 Carefully flip the tomatoes and cook for another 1-2 minutes, or until golden brown.
-Side Note: Do not overcook the tomatoes or they may become mushy inside.
+Side Note: Do not overcook the tomatoes, or they may become mushy inside.Â

-Remove the tomatoes to a paper towel lined plate then season with a bit of sea salt, to taste.
+Remove the tomatoes to a paper towel-lined plate, then season with a bit of sea salt to taste.

 Equipment